Saturday, 19 May 2018

-David Robert Mitchell made a big impact in Cannes in 2014 with its It Follows, and you cannot accuse him of resting on his laurels and repeating himself: just as he switched the romantic comedy his first film (The Myth of The American Sleepover) to horror, he now tackles the film noir genre.
+David Robert Mitchell made a big impact in Cannes in 2014 with its It Follows, and you cannot accuse him of resting on his laurels and repeating himself: just as he switched from romantic comedy to horror between his first and second films, he now tackles the film noir genre.

 In Under The Silver Lake, Sam (Andrew Garfield), a thirty-something in L.A., meets an enigmatic and kooky new neighbour, Sarah (Riley Keough), with whom he shares a few hours of burgeoning connection and flirtation, only for her to vanish the very next day, having emptied her flat overnight.
 Suspecting foul play, he embarks on his own investigation in the city of angels, filled with conspiracies, mysteries and odd characters.

 Tuesday, 15 May 2018

 Previous Star Wars films such as Attack of the Clones and Revenge of the Sith have screened at the Cannes Film Festival, but this is the first time Disney brings one of them to the Croisette since the studio took over the franchise, and one has to wonder if they are trying to deflect the attention from all the rumours of a troubled production that have been flying around for months.
 There was the departure of the two original directors, Phil Lord and Chris Miller, who were replaced by Ron Howard, said to have reshot as much as 70% of the film.
 Then the studio was reportedly unhappy with Alden Ehrenreich's performance, and an acting coach was recruited.

 Solo is far from being the only blockbuster with a few bumps along the way however, and this should not matter to the audience if the finished product delivers.
 So does it?